Name and place of business

 All Founding Members of the Academy shall henceforth be known as Honorary members.

 Honorary members shall pay no annual subscription to the Academy.

-Honorary members shall be entitled to vote but are not eligible to be elected to the Board or be appointed an Officer of the Academy.
+Honorary members shall be entitled to vote but are not eligible to be elected to the Board or as Officers of the Academy.

 Distinguished Corresponding Members: